mukeshlomror/MukeshLomror/README.md

 - 📫 How to reach me **mukeshlomror15@gmail.com**

-- ⚡ Fun fact: I keep night shift swithed on at all times
+- ⚡ Fun fact: I have a habit of running daily

 </td><td valign="top" width="50%" border="none">